cmauban/cmauban.github.io/tutorial-week-4.md

 - `name:` your current working branch. must be all lowercase
 - `version:` `0.0.0`
 - `Description:` you can optionally add a description of project (press enter to skip)
-- `keywords:` you can optionally add a description of project (press enter to skip)
+- `keywords:` you can optionally add keywords of project (press enter to skip)
 - `license:` `MIT`
 - `author:` your name, email, etc.
 - `repository:` the place your code lives.
 Most likely your github repo will already be on there so just press enter.